btholt/complete-intro-to-sql/lessons/01-welcome/A-intro.md

 description: "Brian welcomes you to the course and sets expectations of what you will learn in the Complete Intro to SQL and PostgreSQL"
 ---

 Hello!
-And welcome to the seventh edition of the Complete Intro to SQL and PostgreSQL as taught by [Brian Holt][twitter].
+And welcome to the Complete Intro to SQL and PostgreSQL as taught by [Brian Holt][twitter].

 ![course logo](./images/course-icon.png)